oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/docker/devnet.md

 The `oxygenium.mining` object specifies the mining parameters. `miner-addresses` specifies the list of mining addresses that will be used to mine blocks.

-Overall, this code sets various configuration parameters for the Alephium blockchain network, which are used to specify the initial token distribution, consensus rules, network parameters, wallet parameters, mempool parameters, node parameters, and mining parameters.
+Overall, this code sets various configuration parameters for the Oxygenium blockchain network, which are used to specify the initial token distribution, consensus rules, network parameters, wallet parameters, mempool parameters, node parameters, and mining parameters.
 These parameters are essential for the proper functioning of the network and can be modified as needed to suit the requirements of the network.

 Example usage: